 You also love: 40 Ways on How to Save Money Even If You Find it Difficult

 20. Make a realistic budget

 Realistic budget means don’t go overboard and underboard on both sides.
 In short, don’t trim expenses too, and don’t stretch spending beyond your means.
 Create a balance because if you make your budget too tight then as a beginner you may get frustrated soon.
 While if you make it lose then you may get short of money to spend in retirement and emergency funds category.

 Budget isn’t all about restrictions on spending money.
 It’s a way to wisely spend and manage your money to achieve your financial goals.
 That’s why you should set aside fun money for whatever you love.

-This doesn’t mean that you put a big amount in fun money.
+This doesn’t mean that you put in a big amount of fun money.
 Instead $50 to $100 is a fair amount so that you stay focused.

 22. Make Budget accessible

 This means whenever you want to review your budget it must be easily available.
 Many people love to write budgets with pen and paper in a notebook or budgeting binder.
 But it is difficult to open a budget register each time you want to review it.

 The best way is to make a budget in Excel and upload it to Google Drive or Dropbox.
 When you need to review or make changes to it then you can easily open the app and edit your budget.

 Another best trick is to make a budget in applications.
 They’re easily accessible on Android, Mac, tablet, and laptop.
 So open it anywhere with a few clicks.